A Shape-Newton Method for Free-boundary Problems Subject to The Bernoulli Boundary Condition: Free-boundary Problem with Bernoulli or Dirichlet free-boundary condition

+where $\partial_{\mathbf{n}}\left(\cdot\right) = \mathbf{n}\cdot\nabla\left(\cdot\right)$ is the normal derivative with $\mathbf{n}$ being the unit normal vector to the boundary pointing out the domain, and $x_N$ is the $N$-th component (vertical component) of vector~$\mathbf{x}$.
+The condition \eqref{FB_L} is the PDE for potential $\phi$, where $f: \mathbb{R}^N\to\mathbb{R}$ is a sufficiently smooth given function.
+The condition \eqref{FB_N} represents the kinematic condition on the free boundary.
+The condition \eqref{FB_BC} with real-valued constants $a, b,$ and $c$ represents the Bernoulli condition. \footnote{Because of~\eqref{FB_N}, the Bernoulli condition~\eqref{FB_BC} is a condition on~$|\nabla_\Gamma \phi|$, hence it can be thought of as a surface-eikonal equation~\cite{spira2004efficient, fu2011fast}.} In the standard case, $a=\frac{1}{2}$, $b$ is the gravitational acceleration, and $c = \frac{p_{\infty}}{\rho_0}$, where $p_{\infty}$ is the external pressure and $\rho_0$ is the constant density of the fluid.

-where $\partial_{\mathbf{n}}\left(\cdot\right) = \mathbf{n}\cdot\nabla\left(\cdot\right)$ is the normal derivative with $\mathbf{n}$ being the unit normal vector to the boundary pointing out the domain.
-The condition \eqref{FB_BC} with real-valued constants $a, b,$ and $c$ represents the Bernoulli condition.
-We have Robin boundary conditions on $\partial\Omega\setminus\Gamma_F$ where $\omega$, $g$ and $h$ are the boundary data.
-Thus we can approximate either a Neumann or Dirichlet-type condition depending on the values of $\omega$.
-The Neumann boundary condition, obtained when $\omega=0$, usually represents the kinematic condition, where the perpendicular fluid velocity is zero on the free or solid boundary.
-On the other hand, choosing $\omega$ to be extremely large yields the approximated Dirichlet boundary condition $\phi = h$.
-Furthermore, it is possible to impose mixed boundary conditions by choosing various values of $\omega$ on different parts of the boundaries (i.e. $\Gamma_L$, $\Gamma_R$ and $\Gamma_B$).
-Sufficiently $\mathcal{C}^1$-smooth data $f$, $g$ and $h$ allow us to find a nontrivial solution pair $(\Gamma_F, \phi)$.
+We consider general Robin boundary conditions \eqref{FB_Fixed} on $\partial\Omega\setminus\Gamma_F$ where $\omega\geq0$, and $g, h:\mathbb{R}^N\to\mathbb{R}$ are sufficiently smooth given functions.
+Thus we can approximate either a Neumann or Dirichlet-type condition depending on the value of $\omega$: the Neumann boundary condition, obtained when $\omega=0$, usually represents the kinematic condition, where the perpendicular fluid velocity is zero on the free or solid boundary.
+On the other hand, choosing $\omega\to\infty$ yields the Dirichlet boundary condition $\phi = h$.
+Furthermore, it is possible to impose mixed boundary conditions by choosing various values of $\omega$ on different parts of the boundaries (e.g. $\Gamma_L$, $\Gamma_R$ and $\Gamma_B$).